mostafaznv/larupload/README.md

         - exact
         - auto
     - **type**: with this field, you can determine that the defined style is usable for what type of files, `image`, `video` or `both`.
+    - **stream**: if you want generate m3u8 files from video sources, you should use `stream`. for now larupload supports hls videos only on stream style.
+        - **key**: label for stream quality. highly recommended to use string labels like `720p`
+        - **width**: width of video. the width value should be `numeric`
+        - **height**: height of video. the height value should be `numeric`
+        - **bitrate.audio**: audio bitrate. audio bitrate should be a valid bitrate value for ffmpeg commands.
+        - **bitrate.video**: video bitrate. video bitrate value should be `numeric`

+    > Note: stream only works for videos. this style can generate cover image from video.

+    > Note: all converted qualities for stream will be delete after generate `ts` files. so we can't use mp4 version for stream qualities. mp4 is `only` available for `original` size.

 - #### Generate cover
     Larupload allows you to automatically generate cover image from the uploaded image or video.
 With this field, you can enable or disable this feature.